By using this site, you agree to the Privacy Policy and Terms of Use.

 How effective are bed nets in preventing childhood malaria?

-Insecticide-treated bed nets remain highly effective when used correctly and consistently.
-However, the study found significant gaps between distribution rates and actual protective coverage in several countries.
+The study found that insecticide-treated bed nets remain highly effective when used correctly and consistently.
+However, significant gaps were observed between distribution rates and actual protective coverage in several countries.

 What role does climate change play in malaria transmission?

-Rising temperatures and changing rainfall patterns are expanding malaria transmission seasons and geographic ranges.
+The research identified that changing rainfall patterns are expanding malaria transmission seasons.
 Countries with longer rainy seasons showed consistently higher pediatric malaria rates in this analysis.

 Source: Determinants of malaria prevalence among children under 5 years of age in 17 sub-Saharan African countries: insights from Malaria Indicator Surveys